Photon-HDF5/photon-hdf5/docs/phdata.rst

 ^^^^^^^^^^^^^^^^^

-The optional **/photon_data/measurement_specs** group contains additional information that allows to unambiguously interpret the data for each specific type of measurement.
-This group is optional, but if present it must be complete.
+The optional **/photon_data/measurement_specs** group contains additional information allowing unambiguous interpretration of the data for each specific type of measurement.
+This group must be complete if present (**Should it be discarded if incomplete?**).

 - **measurement_type**: (string) the type of the measurements.
 Valid names
   are: